How I can help

 Data: Mining and understanding your historical fundraising data to identify patterns to build on and voids to fill.

 Individual giving: Many organizations rely heavily on government aid, foundation grants, or special events.
 But individual giving is an excellent source of unrestricted support that can be sustained and grown year after year.
+We can work together on ways to expand and improve efforts in this area.

 Outcomes Evaluation